 You will only receive this form if you are a benefit-eligible employee with the University or had University-sponsored elected coverage at any point in the 2018 calendar year.
-These forms are similar to your W-2 and while not required to file your 2016 tax return, they will be required when filing your taxes with the IRS in future years.
+These forms are similar to your W-2 and while not required to file your 2017 tax return, they may be required when filing your taxes with the IRS in future years.
 The 1095-C will be mailed to your home address from Equifax, Penn State’s partner in 1095 form administration.

 Information Regarding the Patient Protection and Affordable Care Act (ACA)